keegangerrard/flappy-birdy-boi/README.md

 # flappy-birdy-boi
 Godot 4 Implementation of a Flappy Bird clone

+Sprites in the pack were created by Megacrash.

 A mostly finished implementation, but would require some polish to make it "done".

 Controls: